Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 TL;DR — Trial Tracker

 Eli Lilly’s TRIUMPH program is the Phase 3 backbone for retatrutide, the only triple GLP-1/GIP/glucagon agonist in late-stage development.
-TRIUMPH-4 has already reported 28.7% mean body weight loss plus knee OA pain relief, and the remaining program still carries multiple readouts across obesity, diabetes, sleep apnea, MASH, HFpEF, and maintenance.
+TRIUMPH-1, the pivotal obesity trial, has now reported 28.3% mean body weight loss at 80 weeks (up to 30.3% at 104 weeks, May 21, 2026), adding to TRIUMPH-4’s 28.7% obesity + knee OA readout, and the remaining program still carries multiple readouts across diabetes, sleep apnea, MASH, HFpEF, and maintenance.
 Safety still centers on dose-dependent GI events, with the key question now being how the full TRIUMPH sequence shapes Lilly’s eventual filing package.
-For the direct approval answer, use the retatrutide status page; for research-use availability in the UAE, see Retatrutide UAE.
+For the molecule-level collection, start with the retatrutide research hub; for the direct approval answer, use the retatrutide status page; for research-use availability in the UAE, see Retatrutide UAE.

 TRIUMPH Program Status